AruniMishra/aws/awsTutorial/AWS.md

       simplest, decoupled, and reliable method to get near-real time updates from the database

+- DynamoDB optionally supports conditional writes for these operations.
+A conditional write succeeds only if the item attributes meet one or more expected conditions.
+Otherwise, it returns an error.
+Conditional writes are helpful in many situations.
+For example, you might want a PutItem operation to succeed only if there is not already an item with the same primary key.
+Or you could prevent an UpdateItem operation from modifying an item if one of its attributes has a certain value.

+      Conditional writes are helpful in cases where multiple users attempt to modify the same item.

 - RCU

       Step #1 Multiply the value of the provisioned RCU by 4 KB